Estate Planning 101: How to Choose an Executor to Carry Out Your Wishes

 Third, a corporate executor will be impersonal.

-There will probably be different people involved over time and there may be inflexible policies they must follow to protect the company from liability.
+There will likely be different people involved over time, and they may be required to follow inflexible policies to protect the company from liability.

 4. Consider having co-executors working together

-Some estates have a lot of assets or will take a long time to administer.
+Some estates have substantial assets or will take a long time to administer.

-In this case, your older adult may want to choose two (or more) people to act as co-executors.
+In this case, your older adult may want to name two (or more) people as co-executors.

-The benefit is that if there are tough decisions to be made or a lot of work to be done, it won’t all be left to one person.
+The benefit is that if tough decisions need to be made or a lot of work needs to be done, it won’t all fall to one person.

 However, having more than one person in charge could lead to conflict.

-For example, if children are all named equally as co-executors, that could cause tension or fights.
-Even if all the children are currently in agreement about how the assets would be divided, issues could come up when it’s time to administer the estate.
+For example, if all children are named as co-executors equally, that could cause tension or fights.
+Even if all the children are currently in agreement about how the assets would be divided, issues may arise when it’s time to administer the estate.

 Your older adult would be better off trying to prevent family conflict rather than “being fair” to their children.